 No literary tour of West Virginia would be complete without a visit to homerhickam.com, which lends itself to a desire to visit the author’s bygone hometown.

 This stop is recommended only to the most serious fans, however, because the location requires a challenging drive and not much is left to see.
 Start with a look at the tour on the Coalwood website at: coalwoodwestvirginia.com/coalwood.htm.
 The road to Coalwood must be taken with caution and patience.

-Much of the Coalwood of Homer Hickam’s childhood no longer exists, sadly, but visitors can still use the coalwoodwestvirigina.com map to find places of significance — where they are now or where they once stood.
+Much of the Coalwood of Homer Hickam’s childhood no longer exists, sadly, but visitors can still use the coalwoodwestvirigina.com map to find a few places of significance — where they are now or where they once stood.
 The census has not counted the population since 1990 when it was approximately 900, down from more than 100,000 in 1950.

 A “Rocket Boys Festival” occurs at the end of September in nearby Beckley.
 Read about it here: Rocket Boys Festival.

 Coalwood is the final stop on our West Virginia Author Adventures Trail!